Rishab-q/STATUSPAGE/README.md

 # StatusPage App

-A modern and minimal *status page application* built using *FastAPI* and *Cerk* backend and frontend with *React+Vite* and *ShandcnUI*, designed to help teams share real-time operational status of their services.
+A modern and minimal *status page application* built using *FastAPI* and *Clerk* backend and frontend with *React+Vite* and *ShandcnUI*, designed to help teams share real-time operational status of their services.
 Inspired by tools like StatusPage.io and BetterStack.

 ---